S Tangerang staff to wear Muslim attire once a week

 Muslim attire every Friday while non-Muslims should continue to wear their civil

-for the poor — and implement monitoring to avoid corruption.
+'Accelerate physical development by building public facilities, providing better health access and education ' especially for the poor ' and implement monitoring to avoid corruption.
 These

 are more Islamic than requiring people to wear Muslim attire,' he told The Jakarta Post.

 He said the mayor's initiative was a clear violation of the constitution and Home Affairs Minister Gamawan Fauzi should conduct a thorough evaluation of the new policy.

 - ‘A Quiet Place’ returns to no. 1 in third week for Paramount

 - 'Buffalo Boys' praised for action-packed first trailer

 - PLN prepares to issue global bonds

 - Afghan girl spends life disguised as 'son' her parents wanted

 - Kremlin, on possible missile delivery to Syria, says Western strike soured atmosphere